ChunMinChang/blog/_posts/2020-10-26-code-reviews-i-did-in-mozilla.md

 ## Code Reviews in Mozilla

 To be clear, I am not expressing the following code is bad.
 Most of the time my teammates’ code is generally good!
 The following list is only used to prove I do my daily job conscientiously and I don’t live up to my teammates’ trust.
 They are all awesome engineers.
-They are happier if I can catch some errors before the errors are shipped to the users ends.
+They'll be happier if I can catch the error before it's shipped to the users ends.

 ### Terms